 Continuing to the right, the next button filters assets according to their Label (labels can be set for an asset in the Inspector).
 Since the number of labels can potentially be very large, the label menu has its own mini-search filter box.

 Note that the filters work by adding an extra term in the search text.
 A term beginning with “t:” filters by the specified asset type, while “l:” filters by label.
 You can type these terms directly into the search box rather than use the menu if you know what you are looking for.
 You can search for more than one type or label at once.
 Adding several types will expand the search to include all specified types (ie, types will be ORed together).
-Adding multiple labels will narrow the search to items that have all the specified labels (ie, labels are ANDed).
+Adding multiple labels will narrow the search to items that have any of the specified labels (ie, labels will be ORed together).

 The rightmost button saves the search by adding an item to the Favourites section of the asset list.